 While many adults enjoy pondering the colorful depths of Yellowstone’s Grand Canyon, watching wildlife through binoculars and spotting scopes, and admiring the intricacies of various hot springs, many children can become quickly bored with these activities and easily distracted.
 Pair this with a lot of time in the car and you have high potential for cranky youth.

-Secure Lodging Well in Advance
+Secure Lodging in Advance

 Finding a place to stay in and around Gardiner can be tricky, especially between mid-May and late September when park visitation is at its highest, so we recommend as soon as you decide to visit the park you immediately set about securing lodging.

 Most campgrounds in the area are on a first-come first-served basis and those that do accept reservations fill quickly.
-With only a couple RV parks in the area, finding a place to park campers and RVs for the night is hard, typically not something you can do at the last minute, and camping on the streets of Gardiner, at local trailheads, and at fishing accesses is illegal.
+With three RV parks in the area, finding a place to park campers and RVs for the night can be hard, typically not something you can do at the last minute, and camping on the streets of Gardiner, at local trailheads, and at fishing accesses is illegal.
 To inform guests about local camping opportunities, rules, and “Leave No Trace” expectations, we’ve compiled information you can find by clicking here.
 Motels, hotels, vacation rentals, and other lodging opportunities in Gardiner can be found by clicking here.
 By arranging lodging first you’ll ensure you and your family or traveling companions have a comfortable place to rest your heads after a long day out in the park exploring.

 We hope you find these ideas helpful while planning your first (and hopefully not last) visit to our quaint and friendly gateway community and your wild and breathtaking experiment in public lands.
 For up-to-date information on safety considerations, including mask and vaccine requirements and recommendations, fire restrictions, and roadway information, please visit the Yellowstone National Park website here.